aboamare/vrgp-specifications/Protocol specification.md

 ### 2.1.
 Registration
 Vessels register with a MOC in two steps: first the vessel opens a [WebSocket] to the MOC, and then it sends a message with its status and capabilities.

 Discovery of the URL of the endpoint for registration with the MOC is out of the scope of this specification.
+For example, a vessel might discover the registration url for a remote pilotage service by means of a query to a *MCP Service Registry*.
+Whereas the registration url of a remote control center for a semi-autonomous vessel is likely to be known to the vessel software in advance.
-However the last part of the path of the URL SHOULD be used to convey the MMSI of the vessel.
+In any case the last part of the path of the URL SHOULD be used to convey the MMSI of the vessel.
 For example the URL could be:

     wss://amoc.aboamare.net/navigation/[mmsi]